 Some secondary schools set aside a number of places for those who have music skills.
 And it would not be unreasonable to think that all other things being equal, a school might allocate a remaining place to a student who displayed some musical ability and might contribute to the artistic life of the school environment, over one who did not learn an instrument.
 Universities award UCAS points for post-grade 5 exam qualifications.
 A graded qualification might signal to a future employer that an interviewee is all-rounded and has skill sets beyond the immediate scope of the job.

-The above reasons are factors that lead parents into wanting their children to sit piano exams/ So how long will be it be before children attempt them?
+The above reasons are factors that lead parents into wanting their children to sit piano exams.
+So how long will be it be before children attempt them?
 A good starting point to think about doing piano exams is probably after the child has developed some level of competency in reading music notation and is able to co-ordinate playing with two hands.
 Some level of independent practice is a good sign of readiness.
 Progressing at the piano is less to do with hereditary talent but like any other skill it is how hard you practice at it, and also the quality of the instruction and practice that matters.

 If you are hoping for your child to progress quickly through the grades, then competency in reading notes is a must.
 Some children do move on to exams and get by without acquiring these skills - they write out all the letter names to the exam songs and then memorise the sound of the music and finger motions.
 Essentially, it is learning to play music by rote and muscle memory without having to know how to read music as you are playing.
 It is a static skill of knowing the content knowledge without being able to apply it in the moment.
 This unpromising method will get you past the earlier grades, but around grade 4 or 5 the complexity of the music will mean users of this method invest too much time trying to achieve too little.
 Those who go by this wrong method end up dropping out and having bad memories of learning music.